-Loppers are garden cutting tool very similar to scissors with long handles and usually operated with two hands.
+Loppers are garden-cutting tools similar to scissors with long handles and are usually operated with two hands.
 They are used for pruning stems and small branches with diameters less than 2 inches.

-There are basically two types of garden loppers same as garden pruners:
+There are two types of garden loppers, similar to garden pruners:

 - Bypass Loppers are most commonly used for cutting live wood than dead or dry branches.
 Bypass Loppers have two poles with handles at one end and two blades that pass each other like scissors at the other.

 - Anvil Loppers are often used for cutting dead wood or small branches.
-They have also two large poles which have a handle at one end.
-The anvil only has one cutting edge closes onto a flat edge like a chopping board.
+They also have two large poles which have a handle at one end.
+The anvil only has one cutting edge that closes onto a flat edge like a chopping board.

 10. Lawn Edger